pc9795/ds-algo-java/notes/ccdsap/advanced/heaps.md

 the right child.

 **Structure Property**
-1. A binary heap is a complete binary tree
+1. A binary geeks_for_geeks.heap is a complete binary tree
     * Each level(except possibly the bottom most level) is completely filled.
     * The bottom most level may be partially filled(from left to right)
 2. Height of a complete binary tree with N elements is floor(log2N)